oumar-code/Akulearn_docs/docs/projector_hub_leases.md

 ### Target Audience Emphasis

-The Akulearn Projector Hub is especially suited for:
+The Akulearn Aku Edge Hub is especially suited for:

 - Rural and underserved schools
 - Communities with unreliable or limited internet access